 There are many things that influence the direction and shape your life takes.
 Few are more important than your power of thought.
 Over it, you and only you have absolute control.
 As a result, you control your success.
 The sad thing is that this power lies often untapped, grossly under-utilized.
 This leaves you to live a life well below your full potential.
 You can change all this by becoming one of the few accurate thinkers.

 Those who are successful in any area of life have learned one thing, consciously or unconsciously.
 They have a definite system through which they make their decisions accurately.
-In this system, they have developed a certain way of gathering information and getting other people opinions.
-However what distinguishes them from the rest of the pack is that in their final analysis.
-T
+In this system, they have developed a certain way of gathering information and getting other people’s opinions.
+However, what distinguishes them from the rest of the pack is that in their final analysis.
+They ensure they give themselves the exclusive privilege of making the final decision.

 Accurate thinker’s process